Research on CBD and Perimenopause Anxiety

 This affects how they attempt to resolve stress:

-While men are less likely to verbally report distress and anxiety, they may tend to experience the anxiety at a more physiological level and engage in more action-oriented stress coping
+While men are less likely to verbally report distress and anxiety, they may tend to experience anxiety at a more physiological level and engage in more action-oriented stress coping

 Does this sound familiar?